-The Delta Divison of Family Practice has identified three primary strategies that will focus on securing local member supports and networks; Physicians Supporting Physicians, Physicians Influencing the System, and Community Networks.
-The strategic plan was facilitated by the Board Chair and the Executive Director and evolved through face-to-face meetings with our membership.
-We gathered the three strategic issues from as many members as possible in order to populate our strategy.
+The Delta Division of Family Practice has identified three primary strategies that will focus on securing local member supports and networks; support the work of family physicians, engage physicians to influence the system, and enhance and expand patient networks of care.
+The strategic plan was facilitated by the board and the executive director and evolved through meetings with our membership.

 We continue to collaborate with our community partners in order to build and provide wrap-around team based care for patients dealing with mental health issues.

-Delta Division partnered with Fraser Health, an assisted living residence, and other allied care providers to create the Health Hub to serve residents of Augustine House on site.
+Delta Division partnered with Fraser Health, a local assisted living residence, and other allied care providers to create the Health Hub to serve residents of Augustine House on site.
 The Hub opened in June 2018 with the following goals:

 - reduce unnecessary emergency department visits